-Any cases whereby non-compliance with Sections 3 or 4 of the Program Rules was identified, the GreenPower Product received a qualified opinion from Perenia (see table 9 below).
+Any cases whereby non-compliance with Sections 3 or 4 of the Program Rules was identified, the GreenPower Product received a qualified opinion from Perenia (see Table 9 below).
 The basis of the qualified opinion and the corresponding rule is stated in the Qualification Statement.

-Table 9: Qualified Opinions
+Table 9: Qualified opinions

-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion Ark Climate GreenPower In our opinion, the GreenPower Annual Audit Report of Ark Climate's GreenPower product for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Not clear whether minimum requirement of 647 kWh per year for a residential block has been met (Criteria 3.4).
-It was unknown whether the customers applied the Logo Usage Guidelines (Criteria 4.5).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Ark Climate's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Aurora AuroraGreen In our opinion, the GreenPower Annual Audit Report of Aurora Energy Pty Ltd's operations in respect to Aurora Green for the Settlement Period 1 January 2009 to 31 December 2009 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Aurora did not grant a non-exclusive licence to the Program Manager in relation to the use of intellectual property relating to the advertising or marketing of the GreenPower Product (Criteria 4.3).
-In Perenia's professional opinion, Aurora's AuroraGreen Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 5 (January 2009).
-Click Energy ClickNatural In our opinion, the GreenPower Annual Audit Report of Click Energy's ClickNatural for the Settlement Period 1 January to 31 December 2009 is fairly presented, and in accordance with applicable Accounting Standards and the requirements of the Click Energy reported a shortfall of 32 GPRs.
-Click Energy will be required to make up this shortfall in the 2010 Settlement Period (Criteria 3.5 and 3.6).
-In Perenia's opinion, except for the matters referred to in the Qualification Statement, Click Energy's ClickNatural Product is compliant with Sections 3 and 4 of the National GreenPower
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualification Statement Perenia's Audit Opinion ActewAGL Greenchoice In our opinion, the GreenPower Annual Audit Report of ActewAGL for the Settlement Period 1 January 2010 to 31 December 2010 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 6.
+ActewAGL did not complete the surrender of all RECs by 31 March 2010 (Criteria 3.7) In Perenia's opinion, except for the matters referred to in the Qualification Statement, ActewAGL's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Aurora AuroraGreen In our opinion, the GreenPower Annual Audit Report of Aurora Energy Pty Ltd's operations in respect to Aurora Green for the Settlement Period 1 January 2010 to 31 December 2010 is fairly represented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the national GreenPower Accreditation Program Rules, Version 6 (January 2010) Aurora stated that they did not grant the Program Manager permissions to use intellectual property related to the advertising and marketing of the GreenPower product.
+(Criteria 4.3) Aurora stated that their marketing material does not specify portions of GreenPower Accredited Electricity.
+(Criteria 4.7) In Perenia's opinion, except for the matters referred to in the Qualification Statement, Aurora's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 6 (January 2010).
+Aurora claimed to have surrendered 21,938 RECs while only 21,896 RECs appear in the REC registry (checked on 26/08/2011).
+They have thus under surrendered by 42 RECs.
+(Criteria